-The Designated Safeguarding Lead is: Rob Meech
+The Designated Safeguarding Lead is: Eve Daunton

-The Deputy Designated Safeguarding Leads are: Diane Chavasse, Eve Daunton and Cathy Jeffery
+The Deputy Designated Safeguarding Lead is: Rob Meech, Diane Chavasse and Cathy Jeffery

 The optimal scenario is to have a trained DSL (or deputy) available on site.
 Where this is not the case a trained DSL (or deputy) will be available to be contacted via phone or online video - for example when working from home.